music for tb choir

 written for Ted Brimeyer and the Urbandale High School Men's Choir

 The work is set to a synthesized text by three different presidential inaugural addresses.
-The texts are intended to inspire hope and purpose in what was a very difficult year for those of us who traversed the terrain of the 2017 Presidential election.
+The texts are intended to inspire hope and purpose in what was a very difficult year for those of us who traversed the terrain of the 2016 presidential election.
 The work is fast and spirited in ways that compliment men's singing.
 A rather involved accompaniment adds to the drama of these ever-inspiring words.

 written for Andrew Last and the Luther College Norsemen